 For trials using permuted blocks marking in error does not affect the block that the allocation was taken from.
 Once an allocation is used in a block, it cannot be undone.
 This means you should try to minimise mistakes to avoid unduly affecting the treatment balance.

 Randomisations should only be marked as in error when a mistake has been made, such as randomising ineligible subjects or randomising the same subject twice.
 Randomisations marked as errors would not normally be included in an intention to treat analysis, and consequently care should be taken not to introduce bias by inappropriate marking.
-A useful discussion of post-randomisation exclusions can be found in this paper:
+Some useful discussions of post-randomisation exclusions can be found in these papers:

 Fergusson D, Aaron S, Guyatt GH, Hebert P. Post-randomisation exclusions: the intention to treat principle and excluding patients from analysis BMJ.
 2002; 325:652-654.